-Table 11.
+Table 10.
 Chronic Toxicity Studies

-Ingredient Animals Protocol Results I Dermal Study Polyaminopropyl Biguanide Four groups of SPF Alderley Park mice (50 males, 50 females/group) Test substance (0.3 ml) administered daily at following doses 5 days per week for 80 weeks: 0 (in ethanol), 0.6 mg (0.2% test substance in ethanol), 6.0 mg (20% test substance) and 30 mg (10% test substance in ethanol).
+Ingredient Animals Protocol Results Dermal Study Polyaminopropyl Biguanide Four groups of SPF Alderley Park mice (50 males, 50 females/group) Test substance (0.3 ml) administered daily at following doses 5 days per week for 80 weeks: 0 (in ethanol), 0.6 mg (0.2% test substance in ethanol), 6.0 mg (20% test substance) and 30 mg (10% test substance in ethanol).
 High mortality rate (75% in males and females) in 30 mg/day group at the end of the study, compared to ~ 30% in other groups.
 Exophthalmos observed throughout study; more severe in 30 mg group.
 Keratitis in many of affected animals.
 At week 80, exophthalmos incidence of 10% (6% for males and 13% for females).
 Clinical and histological examination of eyes and orbital contents revealed no evidence of pathological abnormalities.
 Gross and microscopic examinations of the thyroids normal in large majority of cases.
 Tissues from other organs were also examined microscopically.
-The SCCS noted that the highest dose administered in this study exceeded the maximum tolerated dose, and that the NOAEL was 0.6 mg/mouse/day (15 mg/kg/day). ^{3,18} Oral Studies 20.2% aqueous Polyaminopropyl Biguanide Groups of 128 rats of the Alpk:APfSD (Wistar-derived) strain (64 males, 64 females per group) Test substance administered in diet daily (for 104 weeks) at concentrations of 0 ppm, 200 ppm, 600 ppm, and 2000 ppm (corresponding to 0, ~12.1, ~36.3, and ~126.1 mg/kg/day (males) and 0, ~14.9, ~45.3, and ~162.3 mg/kg/day (females) No treatment-related clinical signs, ophthalmoscopic findings, or effects on any hematological or urinalysis parameters throughout study.
+The SCCS noted that the highest dose administered in this study exceeded the maximum tolerated dose, and that the NOAEL was 0.6 mg/mouse/day (15 mg/kg/day). ^{3,20} Oral Studies 20.2% aqueous Polyaminopropyl Biguanide Groups of 128 rats of the Alpk:APfSD (Wistar- derived) strain (64 males, 64 females per group) Test substance administered in diet daily (for 104 weeks) at concentrations of 0 ppm, 200 ppm, 600 ppm, and 2000 ppm (corresponding to 0, ~12.1, ~36.3, and ~126.1 mg/kg/day (males) and 0, ~14.9, ~45.3, and ~162.3 mg/kg/day (females) No treatment-related clinical signs, ophthalmoscopic findings, or effects on any hematological or urinalysis parameters throughout study.
 Slightly raised plasma alkaline phosphatase activity, predominantly in females receiving 2000 ppm, and a slightly increased incidence of hepatocyte fat and spongiosis hepatitis in males (at 2000 ppm).
 NOAEL = 2000 ppm., corresponding to 36 and 45 mg/kg/day for males and females, respectively.
 12 20% Polyaminopropyl Biguanide Four groups of adult Beagle dogs (4 males, 4 females per group) 26-week study.
 Dietary concentrations of 0, 500, 1500, and 4500 ppm, respectively.
 Treatment-related histopathological changes reported for sections of the liver and kidneys from dogs fed 4500 ppm: bile stasis, focal hepatocellular degeneration and necrosis, and focal proximal tubular nephrosis.
 Thus, feeding with dietary concentrations of 1500 ppm and 4500 ppm produced concentration-related hepatotoxicity and nephrosis.
-18
+20 20.2% aqueous Polyaminopropyl Biguanide Groups of 8 Beagle dogs (4 males, 4 females per group) Test substance administered daily (for 1 year) at dietary concentrations of 0 ppm, 300 ppm, 1500 ppm, and 4500 ppm (corresponding to 0, ~11, ~54, and ~169 or ~108 mg/kg/day) up to weeks 11 or 12, and the concentration was reduced to 3000 ppm thereafter.
+Males dosed with 4500 ppm had marked reddening/peeling of scrotal skin, loss of appetite, body weight loss and/or indications of liver impairment in the form of elevated plasma alanine transaminase and/or aspartate transaminase activities.
+Low testes weight apparent in male survivor in 3000 ppm group.
+Treatment-related histopathological findings in skin (dermatitis of scrotum, chin and limbs) as well as in the liver, kidney (males only) and testes of animals that received 4500/3000 ppm.
+No treatment-related histopathological changes in dogs of 300 or 1500 ppm group.
+NOAEL = 1500 ppm.
+12

-Table 11.
+Table 10.
 Chronic Toxicity Studies